kbroman/miner_book/docs/installation.md

 Click on the whale in the menu bar, select "preferences" and "advanced" and then drag the memory slider to 4.0 GB.

-The rest follows the Docker instructions (below):
+The rest follows the Docker instructions (below), the I needed to use `sudo` with the docker commands.

-Open a terminal and change to the miner package directory, with the `Dockerfile`.
+Open a terminal and change to the miner package directory, which contains the `Dockerfile`.
+For me, this is in `~/Rlibs`.

 ```shell
 R -e "system.file('Dockerfile', package = 'miner')"